turingschool/backend-curriculum-site/module2/lessons/big-o.md

 #### Exit Step

-_Prep:_ Seed a binary tree near the door with six random but balanced nodes
+_Prep:_ Seed a binary tree near the front with six random but balanced nodes

-* Grab 6 of your numbers at random and shuffle them
+1. As a pair, bring your numbers to the front
+2. Each member of the pair should pull two numbers randomly from your set
+3. Put the rest in the collection pile
-* Insert them into the Binary Tree on the table near the door
+4. Insert your two numbers into the binary tree on the front table while counting out loud the number of comparisons it takes you to insert the new node
-* Notice how the tree is or isn't balanced
+5. Discuss with your pair: why are people who are inserting nodes at basically the same time getting very different numbers of operations?